sagnikbose-11-01/Mood-Flix/README.md

 **MoodFlix** is a sleek, modern Movie App that brings entertainment to your fingertips!
 Built using **React.js**, powered by **Appwrite** for backend services, styled beautifully with **TailwindCSS**, and integrated with the **TMDB API**, this app allows users to:

-- Browse movies by categories
+- Easily search for specific movies using a search function.
-- Search for their favorite titles
+- Explore a wide range of movies available on the platform.
-- Explore trending content based on personal browsing patterns
+- Displays trending movies based on a dynamic algorithm.

 ## 🚀 Features